 Sheffield journalists celebrate more national awards

-Students from the Department of Journalism Studies have enjoyed a stunning record of success in recent years' awards - which carried on in fine style at three events during November 2018.
+Students from the The School of Journalism, Media and Communication have enjoyed a stunning record of success in recent years' awards - which carried on in fine style at three events during November 2018.

 The Magazine Academy prizes were dominated by Sheffield, with the coveted best new magazine brand of the year award going to Ada - a publication for young girls, named after the 19th-century computing pioneer and mathematician Ada Lovelace.
 The title was created by students Holly Homewood, Shona Jackson, Becky Bargh, Danielle Mustarde, Sian Bradley and Judith Torner for their MA Magazine Journalism degree in 2017.